-Example Example: To count 3 minutes.
-Timer {On/Off} 1.
-Press Timer On/Off.
+Example: To count 3 minutes.
+Timer 1.
+Touch Timer.
 300 2.
 Enter the time by using the number buttons.
 START Enter 3.
-Press START/Enter .
-When the time is over, the oven will beep twice continuously until you press the Timer button.
+Touch START/Enter.
+When the time is over, the oven will beep 7 times.

-NOTE: To turn off the Timer while it is still running, press the $\ensuremath{\text{Timer}}$ button.
+NOTE: To turn off the Timer while it is still running, touch the Timer button.